 Start big or start small: sketch out a diagram of the paper's overall structure, or draft sentences that describe your most complex ideas.
-The main thing is to start something without wasting too much time in thought: The process of refining from a rough start is both satisfying and productive.
+The main thing is to start something without wasting too much time in thought: The process of refining from a rough start is both walk, watch TV or drink a beer.

-Another basic time-management technique is to "sleep on it."
-Rather than struggle with a document, get away from it and sleep, take a walk, watch TV or drink a beer.
 Returning to a writing task with a "fresh mind" can both save time and produce higher-quality writing.